|Links to our 9-Part Series Responding to Nature‘s Evolution Evangelism Packet:

 A few–though only a few–evolutionists also acknowledged the collapse of this prediction.
 Nature editor Henry Gee acknowledged on his Nature blog that the early tetrapod tracks “means that the neatly gift-wrapped correlation between stratigraphy and phylogeny, in which elpistostegids represent a transitional form in the swift evolution of tetrapods in the mid-Frasnian, is a cruel illusion.
 If — as the Polish footprints show — tetrapods already existed in the Eifelian, then an enormous evolutionary void has opened beneath our feet…”

 Gee’s comments, which were buried in an obscure blog at Nature, understood the great rhetorical weight his camp had placed on Tiktaalik‘s stratigraphic placement in the fossil record.
-He tried to deflect the collapse of the “neatly gift-wrapped correlation between stratigraphy and phylogeny” stating “Note: the first person to find any part of this post quote-mined in support of creationism will receive the highly prestigious and coveted Order of the Unicycling Girrafe.”
+He tried to deflect the collapse of the “neatly gift-wrapped correlation between stratigraphy and phylogeny” by stating “Note: the first person to find any part of this post quote-mined in support of creationism will receive the highly prestigious and coveted Order of the Unicycling Girrafe [sic].”

 The Critical Response